vittoriofortino84/EDTOX/README.md

 - The pathway with no genes expressed in liver are being removed.

 ## 5_2_Preparation_of_training_datasets.R
-- Preparation of a list for each network x= the matrix of NES scores from FGSEA and Y = labels as EDC and decoy.
+- Preparation of a list for each network x= the matrix of NES scores from FGSEA and Y = labels as EDC and decoy, n-edc=number of EDCs for each layer and n-decoy= number of decoys for each layer
 - The pathways with non significant values will be removed.

 ## 5_3_glm_modeling.R